 Remember to stay creative as this will help you discover new keywords and phrases that may be less competitive.
 Again, think like (not about) your customer.
 For instance, if you are writing about yoga, you might include “food to eat before a yoga class” as a creative way to consider searches your customers are making.

 Finally, double check what you think your keywords and phrases mean.
 Do they mean the same to your customers.
 Confirm this by entering the keyword or phrase into Google and analyse the results.

 While you want to avoid having your blog sounding too salesy, you do want to use it to drive conversions.
 Ensure that there is a compelling Call-To-Action at the end of the article – the “Shop Now” or “Contact Us” button, for example.

 You might be tempted to insert banners advertising your services throughout the content.
 Refrain from doing so as the point of the blog is to educate, not promote.
 Keep the banners to outside or alongside the content, but don’t break your readers flow.

 7. Blogs have longevity

-To ensure your blogs provide you with maximum ROI by continuing to drive organic traffic to your site long after their publication, you must plan and monitor.
+To ensure your blogs provide you with maximum ROI (Return on Investment by continuing to drive organic traffic to your site long after their publication, you must plan and monitor.
 To plan, you need to create a publication calendar so that you can publish blogs on a regular basis, since consistency is another factor Google’s algorithm will reward you for.